Our Research Group

 Olindo De Napoli is Associate Professor of Modern History.
 Law degree at the University of Naples Federico II (2006), PhD in Analysis and Interpretation of European Societies (2008) and in History of Law (2013), then researcher at the Department of Social Sciences of the University of Naples (2015).
 De Napoli has received fellowships from various research institutes, among which the Institute for Advanced Study – Princeton (2014-2015), and has been visiting scholar at European Institute, Columbia University (2013) and Universidad de Huelva (2018).

-De Napoli has been a member of the Prin 2015 project “War & Citizenship: Redrawing the boundaries of citizenship in the First World War and its aftermath” and of the Prin 2017 "Legal History and Mass Migration" and is currently a member of the board of the PhD in Global History and Law, at the Scuola Superiore Meridionale.
+De Napoli has been a member of the Prin 2015 project “War & Citizenship: Redrawing the boundaries of citizenship in the First World War and its aftermath” and of the Prin 2017 "Legal History and Mass Migration" and is currently a member of the board of the PhD in Global History and Governance, at the Scuola Superiore Meridionale.

 Paolo Fonzi